chills/teamkit-ux-design/README.md

 # teamkit-ux-design
-Team Kit for UX and Design -- (Creative Commons Attribution License - BY) Team Kit for UX and Design teams is awesome!
+Team Kit for UX and Design -- (Creative Commons Attribution License) Team Kit for UX and Design teams is awesome!

 *Team Health Survey - Team Health Survey for Survey Monkey*